-Craft Beer Kings, a Los Angeles-based retailer and beer club, is perhaps the most well-rounded in the game.
-The online shop’s selection is impressive—you can peruse a boatload of different beers, along with meads, ciders, seltzers, wines, snacks, and more—and the variety doesn’t end there.
+Craft Beer Kings, a Los Angeles-based retailer, and beer club is perhaps the most well-rounded in the game.
+The online shop’s selection is impressive—you can peruse a boatload of different beers, including Hazy IPAs, Sours, Dark Beer, and more—and the variety doesn’t end there.

-On the subscription front, Craft Beer Kings offers over a dozen different themed clubs that together cater to every kind of craft beer enthusiast out there, and you’ll find IPAs in at least four of them.
+On the subscription front, Craft Beer Kings offers 10 different themed boxes that together cater to every kind of craft beer enthusiast out there, and you’ll find IPAs in several of them.
 Whether you opt for the general IPA club or Hazy IPAs, or a combination box (choose from the IPAs and Sours or Stouts and IPAs monthly subscription plan), you know you’ll be getting a fresh and fun assortment of 16-ounce cans each month based on your tastes.

 Each of these clubs offers a choice of six- or 12-can boxes, except the Hazy IPAs club, which only offers a six-can option.
-Six-can shipments are roughly $60 (about $10 per can) and 12-can boxes are around $100 (approximately $8 per can).
+Six-can shipments are roughly $70 (a little less than $12 per can) and 12-can boxes are around $105 (approximately $9 per can).

 Shipping is included with all Craft Beer Kings shipments, which is a huge plus as alcohol delivery costs are notoriously pricey at times.
 While there’s no fixed-month option at signup, you can simply subscribe to any of these clubs and cancel without penalty whenever you’d like.

 With shipping included, this club makes its way around the map with selections from England, Asia, Belgium, and the United States.
-As far as the selections go, Half Time does its best to strike a balance between rare beers, unique styles, new releases, and breweries big and small.
+As far as the beer selections go, Half Time does its best to strike a balance between rare beers, unique styles, new releases, as well as breweries big and small.

 Choose from a three-, six-, or 12-month IPA club plan; or, if you don’t want to commit right away, you can always shop Half Time’s IPA or general selection on your own via the website’s Domestic or Imported craft beer tabs.

-With a handful of different subscriptions for the food- and drink-obsessed, Beer of the Month Club offers something for just about everyone, including IPA die-hards.
+With a handful of different subscriptions for the food- and drink-obsessed, The Microbrewed Beer of the Month Club offers something for just about everyone, including IPA die-hards.

 This top-rated club focuses on the breadth of the IPA category and the hoppy beer landscape as a whole.
 In addition to IPAs, as a member of Beer of the Month Club’s Hop-Heads Beer Club, you’ll receive double, hazy, and session IPAs along with IPLs (and imperial and session IPLs), hoppy red and pale ales, and more.

-What sets Beer of the Month Club’s selections apart is how they’re chosen: The company’s beer tasting panel has over a century of experience in the industry (collectively) and they taste everything themselves, rating over 500 different brews annually, only 20% of which end up in club members’ deliveries.
-These guys also have the added benefit of strong brewer and importer relationships, and through that, they’re able to offer an abundance of exclusive club beers that nonmembers won’t have access to.
+What sets this IPA of the month club apart is how they choose their selection.
+The company’s beer tasting panel has over a century of experience in the industry (collectively) and they taste everything themselves, rating over 500 different brews annually, only 20% of which end up in club members’ deliveries.
+These guys also have the added benefit of strong brewer and importer relationships, and through that, they’re able to offer an abundance of exclusive club beers that nonmembers won’t be able to access.

 Seasonality is also a big factor in club selections.
 When it comes to tailoring the logistics of your club experience, Beer of the Month Club’s various themed subscriptions each offer plenty of shipment flexibility, which is something you won’t see with a lot of other beer clubs.

 Choose the number of boxes you or the recipient will be receiving (the options range from two to 12 bundles, or you can select an ongoing membership).
-Then, select when over the next four months you’d like the membership to begin.
+Then, select when you would like the membership to begin.
 From there, you can decide how often you’d like the shipments to be sent out (monthly, bimonthly, or quarterly) and whether you’d prefer to be billed upfront or by shipment.

 Pricing ranges from about $100 for two boxes to roughly $600 for 12; these numbers reflect box prices with shipping and handling included.
 Bonus: Order three shipments or more, and you’ll receive a pro bottle opener at no cost.

 According to Zähringer, HonestBrew sources and features brews from all over the world, and not just the usual European suspects.
-What that means is encountering a diverse range of IPAs by country, hop-growing conditions, and regional brewing techniques.
+You'll encounter a diverse range of IPAs by country, hop-growing conditions, and regional brewing techniques.

-When it comes to choosing your box, you can select six (about $27 per box), nine (around $35), or 12 beers (roughly $43).
+When it comes to choosing your box, you can select six (about $31 per box), nine (around $40), or 12 beers (roughly $50).
 And when it comes to cancellations, they're hassle-free, and pausing shipments is easy.
-UK-based members receive free, quick delivery on orders over about $59, but if you’re ordering from elsewhere in the world, expect longer wait times and varying shipping rates.
+Note: as of January 2022, HonestBrew does not ship outside the U.K.

 How We Chose the Best IPA Beer Clubs

-We consider it perpetually important to make sure there’s something for everyone—in this case, that translated to ensuring style variety, international and domestic options, a healthy price range, and selections for those not consuming alcohol, to name a few.
+We consider it perpetually important to make sure there’s something for everyone—in this case, that translated to ensuring style variety, international and domestic options, and a healthy price range, to name a few.

-The IPA category isn’t as limited as some might think—there’s bitter and then there’s not-so-bitter; high alcohol and less alcohol (session IPAs and zero-ABV, for example); and hoppy, and the hop-and-malt combo that is a double or imperial IPA.
+The IPA category isn’t as limited as some might think—there’s bitter and then there’s not-so-bitter; high alcohol and less alcohol; and hoppy, and the hop-and-malt combo that is a double or imperial IPA.
 And, of course, the beer type can take us all over the flavor and mouthfeel spectrums from bitter-forward to fruit-laden and from creamy to sharp and zingy.

 While we made sure to tick all the boxes here, it really comes down to you following your personal preferences, and if you’re not quite sure what those look like yet, a subscription with a healthy variety (such as one of Craft Beer Kings mixed IPA clubs or Beer of the Month Club’s Hop-Heads Beer Club) should do just the trick.